rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_v1-1-0-phone3.gif?raw=true" alt="Dark scheme calc level"/>

-### Example 5 - Branded Surfaces and App Bar Options
+## Branded Surfaces and App Bar Options

 Let us now explore the effect of branded surface colors.
 Branded surfaces are often associated with dark mode, but it works well with light mode too when applied delicately.
 Below you can see how